Ayooooooub/HEAD_soft_robots/process/2024-10-21/readme_brainstorm.md

-gesture : walking, stepping out, sneaking, patroling, fetching, standing, opening doors domestic : avoiding, mesuring, shunning, eluding, evading relation : alerting, warning, caution, sensor : movement, sound, light, infrared camera feedback : sound intensity measuring, light, movement, displaying, vibrating soft : eff up squid, turtle or snail based on the shell part that serves as a refuge for them to hide from the gaze of random encounters of dangerous roommates
+gesture : walking, stepping out, sneaking, patroling, fetching, standing, opening doors domestic : avoiding, mesuring, shunning, eluding, evading relation : alerting, warning, caution sensor : movement, sound, light, infrared camera feedback : sound intensity measuring, light, movement, displaying, vibrating soft : tortoise, snail or armadillo based on the shell part that serves as a refuge for them to hide, in our case from the gaze of random encounters like dangerous roommates